Traveler(s)

 Activities around Kyoto

-Activities to do around Kyoto
+Fun activities to do around Kyoto

-Get off the beaten track and away from the tourist hotspots and discover Kyoto's surroundings, where our expert guides will invite you into hidden spots.
+Get off the beaten track and away from the tourist hot spots and discover Kyoto's surroundings, where our expert guides will invite you into hidden spots.
 Go hiking on Mount Takao, venture beyond the famous bamboo forest, or meet tea growers in the Uji region.

 Historical Heritage

 Kyoto, the former imperial capital of Japan from 794 to 1868, is renowned for its exceptional cultural and historical heritage.
 The city is home to over 1,600 Buddhist temples, 400 Shinto shrines, and 17 UNESCO World Heritage Sites, including the famous Golden Pavilion (Kinkaku-ji) and Nijo Castle.
 The picturesque streets of Gion, the geisha district, offer a dive into the living history of the city.
+But the area around Kyoto, including Kyoto the prefecture itself, and other spots within the greater Kansai Region, such as Nara, the capital before Kyoto, and Takao, home to sacred mountains.

 Surrounding Landscapes

 The surroundings of Kyoto are also famous for their natural beauty.
 Arashiyama, to the west of the city, is well-known for its bamboo forest and mountain landscapes, which are particularly spectacular in autumn and spring.
 The Philosopher’s Path, a walk along a canal lined with cherry trees, is another popular spot to enjoy the seasons.
 Lake Biwa, the largest lake in Japan, located near the city of Otsu, offers opportunities for boating and water sports.
+Go out to locations like Takao and Uji to see a modest Kyoto with gorgeous scenery and roaring plains of standout views.

 Unique Cultural Experiences